DON’T LEAVE ME ALONE –

 — harm or destroy a favorite object or pet

-— give them a beating – later (then forget)
+— ‘promise’ to give a beating – later (but then forget)

 — reveal intensely embarrassing traits to peers or other adults

-FACT: A 1995 phone survey that identified types of emotional abuse showed that by the time a child was 2 years old, 90% of families had used one or more forms of psychological aggression in the previous 12 months (Straus, 2000).
+FACT: A 1995 phone survey that identified types of emotional abuse showed that by the time a child was 2 years old, 90% of families had used one or more forms of psychological aggression in the previous 12 months (Straus, Vol. 15).

 NEXT: Victimizing ourselves (# 1)